Aeroluna/LunaCoopMod/README.md

 - Reduced Miles "Blaze" Lewis weapon backswing and damage point.

 Same change to Raynor's firebats.

-- Added a cursor splat for Kev "Rattlesnake" West's Deploy Revitalizer.
-- Fixed an issue where Rattlesnake's weapon would no longer have a visual impact effect after purchasing Hammer Munitions.
-- Added a new AOE visual effect after purchasing Hammer Munitions.
-- Added blue trail to Rattlesnake's projectiles after purchasing Hammer Munitions.
-- Reworked Vega's Psi Projector visuals.
-- Fixed an issue where unit's affected by Psi Projector twice in a row would have their height visually reset.

-yeah.

 - Increased the visual scale of Rattlesnake's projectiles by 45%.
 - Increased the speed of Rattlesnake's projectiles by 45%.